Many98/ReinforcementLearning/README.md

-# Repo for experiments with Reinforcement algortihms
+# Reinforcement Algorithm Experiments

-#### Currently is implemented only Deep Q-Network

-Implementation of Policy Nework is planned
+This repository is dedicated to experiments with reinforcement learning algorithms.
+It's a space for implementation, testing, and learning.

+## Current Implementation
+Deep Q-Network (DQN): As of now, the repository features an implementation of the Deep Q-Network.

+## Future Plans
+Policy Network: The next step is to implement a Policy Network.

+## Applicability
-Solved can be any environment which is included in openai gym https://gym.openai.com/ and has 1-D state vector
+OpenAI Gym Compatibility: The implemented algorithms can solve any environment included in OpenAI Gym ((https://gymnasium.farama.org/) that uses a 1-D state vector.

-`TODO add How to use ...`

 Implemented DQN was used for solving Pong environmnet (https://gym.openai.com/envs/Pong-ram-v0/) and